 Memorable Manitobans: George Henry West (1853-1906)

 On 26 September 1888, he married Sarah Margaret Carr (1852-1938) in Prince Edward County, Ontario.
 They had no children.
 He served on the Winnipeg city council in 1892 and 1893, and was Chairman of its Fire, Water and Light Committee.
-He was a member of Young Methodist Church, the Independent Order of Foresters, IOOF, Woodmen of the World, and Ancient Order of United Workmen.
-His residence at 124 Nassau Street was designed in 1906 by architect J. H. G. Russell but he died before the building was completed.
+He was a member of Young Methodist Church, Independent Order of Foresters, IOOF, Woodmen of the World, and Ancient Order of United Workmen.
+His residence at 124 Nassau Street was designed in 1906 by architect John Hamilton Gordon Russell but he died before the building was completed.

 He died on 19 December 1906 and was buried in the Elmwood Cemetery.